Uche-anya/citibike_project/README.md

 databricks auth login
 ```

 Connects your local IDE directly to a Databricks cluster via `databricks-connect`.
+This is the primary development path for this project — all pipeline code, including the DLT notebooks, was built against an attached DBR 15.4 cluster, since Databricks Connect needs a cluster to run against.
+The DLT pipeline only becomes serverless once deployed.

 ### Running Tests